 There are lots of stories about millennials retiring in their thirties or going from broke to billionaire, but there are also advice and op-ed pieces on learning to save a bit at a time.
 It’s not your typical money blog, but we’re not your typical generation.

 If you’re looking for a tremendous resource of financial and investment knowledge, Millennial Money Man is an excellent place to start.
 This is another financial blog created specifically for millennials, with advice tailored just for us.

 So, if you’re wondering if Robin Hood works, if Acorns is worth it, or you’re looking for a legitimate side hustle to bring in some extra cash, check out Millennial Money Man.
 It’s almost impossible to run out of content to consume.

 For less of an advice perspective and more of a financial overview-type site, Money Crashers brings a lot to the table.
 This site’s goal is to create a community of people who try to make financially sound decisions.
 Pretty admirable aspirations, if you ask me.

 And, since things look different for millennials, Money Crashers takes a more modern approach to money management.
 From making more money to managing your money better, the blog has a ton of interesting articles to read through.

 I want this particular blog post to be fluid, and I would love to get the community’s thoughts.
-What are your favorite blogs for men?
+What are your most visited website or your favorite blogs for men?
 Which categories would you add?
 Sports?
 Entertainment?
+A news site?
 Food and drink?
 Let me know in the comments below, and make sure you subscribe so you won’t miss any updates or future content!